dfrappart/dfrappart.github.io/_posts/2024-05-28-Testing_Cilium_Cluster_Mesh_in_AKS.markdown

 ## 3. Testing cluster mesh

-The first thing we want to test in the service discovery accross the cluster.
+The first thing we want to test is the service discovery accross the clusters.
 For that we will create a bunch of application.
 For the purpose of not doing exactly the same way as in the cilium tutorials, let's create an deployment based on an AKS demo app on each cluster.

 ```yaml